Three Customer Frustrations About Your Retail Store

 "But if the guy said it once, he said it 50 times as he tried to upsell me, 'I'm not on commission,' like that meant he should be trusted, or that made him more honest."

-Matt told me that overall, he thought the salesman did a good job of finally getting him what he wanted.
-Of course, Matt pretty much told the guy what he wanted; the sales guy didn't ask many questions to make sure it would do what he hoped.
+Matt told me that, overall, he thought the salesman did a good job of finally getting him what he wanted.
+Of course, Matt pretty much told the guy what he wanted; the salesman didn't ask many questions to make sure it would do what he hoped.

-When he got home, he told his first buddy what he did and was met with, "You should have researched on the web before you bought."
+When he got home, he told his friend what he had done and was told, "You should have researched on the web before you bought."

 Matt's response?
 "I just wanted it."